atomicobject/fire_poll/README.md

     FirePoll.poll("waited for too long!", 7) { false } # raises an error after seven seconds with a specific error message FirePoll.poll(nil, 88) { false } # raises an error after eighty-eight seconds with the generic error message

-The `FirePoll` module may be mixed into your class; this makes it a little faster to type `poll`.
+The `FirePoll` module may be mixed into your class; this makes it a little faster to type the method name.
     class TestHelper
       include FirePoll
       def helper_method